plotasse/steam-sel/README.md

 - The idea could probably be expanded upon to provide custom commands and whatnot.

 - Also it should not conflict with your other launch options, whatever, enjoy.

+## What about the stupid name

+Maybe it means Steam External Launcher.
+Or maybe it's just the french for salt because I might be salty for having to write 500 lines of code to run a game without using the mouse.